 Moreover, keep in mind that during his presidential campaign, Wilson got huge financial support from Jewish financiers Henry Morgenthau, Jacob Schiff, Samuel Untermyer, and Bernard Baruch.
-Certainly they wanted blood in exchange for money.
+Certainly, they wanted blood in exchange for money.

-Wilson, in speech to Congress, mentioned “The Prime Minister of Great Britain” in support of the gathering storm in Europe.
+Wilson, in a speech to Congress, mentioned “The Prime Minister of Great Britain” in support of the gathering storm in Europe.
 What Wilson didn’t mention was that the Rothschilds were behind Churchill and that Churchill was ready to move heaven and earth to do exactly what the Rothschilds wanted.

 Churchill was so eager to please his bosses that historians are now saying that he was waiting for the Germans to do something stupid.
 In many instances, he tried to provoke the Germans.
 The blockade is just one example.
-Churchill made it very clear that if the Germans attacked any of the British or American ship, then it would be a clear justification for a bloody war.
+Churchill made it very clear that if the Germans attacked any of the British or American ships, then it would be a clear justification for a bloody war.

 Even the Germans were willing to discuss peace, but Lord Robert Cecil, Britain’s Minister of Blockade, wanted war and not peace.
 For him, Germany must be defeated at any cost, and failing to do so “would leave the world at the mercy of the most arrogant and the bloodiest tyranny that had been organized.”

 Since the Rothschilds and their puppet Churchill wanted war, did they have a hand in which the Lusitania was loused up?